 The Stage 5 Elective course is a practical, student-centred course.
 Students study both the physical and human elements of Geography.
-There is an overnight fieldwork trip to the Illawarra and Bungendore including a variety of exciting and pertinent activities such as snorkelling in the beautiful Bushranger Bay, a walk through the rainforest, snorkelling near the river’s end, a dairy farm visit and a visit to the Jamberoo Action Park and new in 2020 – a visit to a cutting-edge sustainable farm near Bungendore; a model for land rehabilitation.
+There is an overnight fieldwork trip to the Illawarra including a variety of exciting and pertinent activities such as canoeing on the Minnamurra River, a walk through the rainforest, snorkelling near the river’s end, a dairy farm visit and a visit to the Jamberoo Action Park.
 The Stage 5 Elective course for Year 10 is a different, stand-alone course.
 A precis of the course content is outlined below for comparison purposes.

 The Year 9 topics include oceanography, catchment geography, town planning/infrastructure and a study of chocolate as a primary crop/product.
 There is plenty of scope for students to explore topics of interest further.

 The knowledge and understanding explored in Year 9 Elective Geography includes:

 • The Geography of Primary Production – with a focus on Cocoa to Chocolate

 • Infrastructure/Town Planning (including model building options) - with focus on some of the world’s greatest infrastructure projects such as the Millau Viaduct in France

 • Sustainable Futures – including Sustainable Sydney